CumulusNetworks/docs/content/cumulus-linux-43/Quick-Start-Guide/_index.md

 {{< tab "CUE Commands ">}}

-In the following configuration example, the front panel port swp1 is placed into a bridge called *bridge*.
+In the following configuration example, the front panel port swp1 is placed into a bridge called *br_default*.

 ```
-cumulus@switch:~$ cl set bridge NEED COMMAND
+cumulus@switch:~$ cl set interface swp1 bridge domain br_default
 cumulus@switch:~$ cl config apply
 ```

 You can add a range of ports in one command.
 For example, to add swp1 through swp10, swp12, and swp14 through swp20 to bridge:

 ```
-cumulus@switch:~$ cl set bridge NEED COMMAND
+cumulus@switch:~$ cl set interface swp1,swp12,swp14-20 bridge domain br_default
-cumulus@switch:~$ net pending
-cumulus@switch:~$ net commit
+cumulus@switch:~$ cl config apply
 ```

 {{< /tab >}}

 {{< /tabs >}}

-To view the changes in the kernel, use the `brctl` command:
+To view the changes in the kernel, use the Linux `brctl` command or the C:

 ```
 cumulus@switch:~$ brctl show